 How Is Pattern Misalignment Corrected?

 In cases where installation drift or movement has disrupted symmetry, partial lifting and pattern realignment may be required.
 Because parquet relies on geometric precision, even small deviations can become noticeable across larger rooms.
 Correction involves resetting reference lines, re-aligning affected sections, and ensuring expansion allowances remain functional.
+In many cases, original parquet floors can be restored rather than replaced, preserving both character and property value.”

-If you want a parquet floor that stays crisp, flat, and visually consistent for years, treat it like a technical installation—not a weekend project.
+If you want a parquet floor that stays crisp, flat, and visually consistent for years, treat it like a technical installation, not a weekend project.
 That’s the point where many homeowners decide it isn’t DIY.
 Flooring Surgeons helps bridge that gap by approaching parquet as precision work first, and design second.

 Haniye Ayanmanesh's avatar